Current Lab Members

 Matthew grew up in Ohio and received his BS in Biotechnology from Kent State University (2013).
 He then moved to Philadelphia, PA where he completed a PhD in biochemistry and molecular biophysics at the University of Pennsylvania in Kristen Lynch’s lab (2019).
 Matthew’s doctoral work focused on alternative splicing regulation of both host and viral transcripts during influenza A infection.
 During his work in the Lynch lab, Matthew became interested in the mechanisms that cause mis-regulation of RNA binding proteins during infection and/or immune response.
 In Stacy’s lab he is exploring his interest by studying how the proteins that regulate post-transcriptional modification of RNA are functionally altered during infection with viruses from the Flaviviridae family.
 Outside the lab, Matthew is an avid Cleveland sports fan (including watching the Browns lose every week at local fan clubs) and enjoys playing music and video games.

-Hannah Schmidt, BS - Graduate student (MGM)
+Hannah Schmidt, PhD - Recent Graduate student (MGM)

 Hannah grew up in Florida and received her BS in Bioengineering from the University of Florida.
 While at UF, Hannah worked in the lab of Dr. Eric McLamore, assisting with the development of electrochemical sensors for detecting mercury in water.
 After graduating, Hannah spent a year as a post-baccalaureate fellow at the NIDDK in the lab of Dr. Kai Ge, where she worked on characterizing the role of NSD2 in the epigenetic regulation of adipogenesis.
 Hannah arrived at Duke in 2019 and joined the Horner lab where she is interested in studying how the innate immune response to positive-sense RNA viruses is regulated.
 Outside of lab, Hannah enjoys hiking, baking, and playing video games.